 Monetary gifts, personal loans or financial support in the form of room, board or other expenses from the student’s parents, other relatives, a significant other or friends demonstrates that the student lacks independence and is financially dependent upon others.
 In such cases, the student is NOT considered independent.

-Non-parent family members who have legal guardianship of a student who is not yet 18, and/or have claimed the student on federal income taxes for the past 5 years, may be used as claimant on the initial residency classification form or the request for residency reclassification application.
+Non-parent family members who have legal guardianship of a student who is not yet 18, and/or have claimed the student on federal income taxes for the past three years, may be used as claimant on the initial residency classification form or the request for residency reclassification application.

 If the non-parent family member does not meet these criteria, he or she cannot be considered a claim to residency.
 Students who do not meet the criteria to be considered independent for residency purposes will be considered residents of the state in which their parent or legal guardian are considered residents.